Schotsl/Plausible/README.md

 - `offset`: Number of the page, used to paginate results.
 Importantly, the page numbers start from 1 not 0.

+- `date` (optional): A string containing the ISO-8601 end date relative to period (e.g. `2000-01-01`).
+For example, if using `30d`, setting a date will query for the 30 days before the date.
+When period is set to `custom`, this expect 2 dates separated by a comma, e.g. `2000-01-01,2000-12-31`.

 ## License